 Auxiliary enterprise revenues are generated primarily by University Housing.
-Revenues received for capital activities are considered neither operating nor nonoperating activities, and are presented after nonoperating activities on the accompanying statement of revenues, expenses, and changes in net position.
+Capital gifts are considered neither operating nor nonoperating activities, and are presented after nonoperating activities on the accompanying statement of revenues, expenses, and changes in net position.

 Contract and Grant Revenue: The University receives contract and grant revenues from governmental and private sources.
 The University recognizes revenues associated with the sponsored programs in accordance with GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, based on the terms of the individual contract or grant.